1231301695/TT4L_G6_Requirements_Project/SRS.md

 - Source: F5 NGINX (Open Source)

-- Interface Purpose: The web server hosts the university portal web application.
+- Interface Purpose: The web server hosts the university web application.
 It serves the frontend content and routes HTTP(S) requests to the backend application.
 It also acts as a reverse proxy API handling and SSL termination.

 3. **Backend Framework**